International auxiliary language: Pictorial languages

 There have been a number of proposals for using pictures, ideograms, diagrams, and other pictorial representations for international communications.
-Examples range from the original Characteristica Universalis proposed by the philosopher Leibniz in the 17th century, to suggestions for the adoption of Chinese writing, to recent inventions such as Blissymbol, first published in 1949.
+Examples range from the original Characteristica Universalis proposed by the philosopher Leibniz in the 17th century, to recent inventions such as Blissymbol, first published in 1949.

 Within the scientific community, there is already considerable agreement in the form of the schematics used to represent electronic circuits, chemical symbols, mathematical symbols, and the Energy Systems Language of systems ecology.
-We can also see the international efforts at regularizing symbols used to regulate traffic, to indicate resources for tourists, and in maps.
+Internationally regularized symbols are further used to regulate traffic, to indicate resources for tourists, and in maps.
 Some symbols have become nearly universal through their consistent use in computers and on the Internet.

 Sign languages

 An international auxiliary sign language has been developed by deaf people who meet regularly at international forums such as sporting events or in political organisations.
 Previously referred to as Gestuno but now more commonly known simply as 'international sign', the language has continued to develop since the first signs were standardised in 1973, and it is now in widespread use.
 International sign is distinct in many ways from spoken IALs; many signs are iconic, and signers tend to insert these signs into the grammar of their own sign language, with an emphasis on visually intuitive gestures and mime.
 A simple sign language called Plains Indian Sign Language was used by indigenous peoples of the Americas.

 Gestuno is not to be confused with the separate and unrelated sign language Signuno, which is essentially a Signed Exact Esperanto.
 Signuno is not in any significant use, and is based on the Esperanto community rather than based on the international Deaf community.